-It is possible to toggle the showing of the axes on and off using the Show Axes option, accessed through the right-click menu.
+It is possible to toggle the display of the axes on and off using the Show Axes option, accessed through the right-click menu.

-2.3.5.1 Modifying the Dendrogram

--Changing the Cut-level
+2.5.3.1 Changing the Cut-level

 If the program-calculated cut-level is not considered to be correct, it can be overridden by the user.
-This is done by holding down the Shift key and left mouse button, while dragging the mouse up or down.
+This is done by holding down the Control key and left mouse button, while dragging the mouse up or down.
 The cut-line on the dendrogram display will move, and the cluster colouring will update in real time.
 For example, moving the cut-level up to around 0.1 results in the following: